albertwujj/dumbandpowerful/README.md

 # dumbandpowerful
-All my ML projects in 1 place
+All my AI/ML projects in 1 place

 ## Easy21
 This is the Easy21 assignment for David Silver's reinforcement learning course. <br />